Greta Thunberg defiant after Swedish court fines her for disobeying police during climate protest | Science-Environment

 The court rejected her argument and fined her 2,500 kronor (about USD 240).

-“If the court sees our actions of self-defence as a crime, that's how it is,” said Irma Kjellström, a spokesperson for Reclaim the Future who was also present at the June protest.
-She added that activists “have to be exactly where the harm is being done.”
-The sentencing appeared to have little effect on the youths' determination — just a few hours later, Thunberg and Reclaim the Future activists returned to the oil terminal to stage to another roadblock.
+"If the court sees our actions of self-defence as a crime, that's how it is," said Irma Kjellstrom, a spokesperson for Reclaim the Future who was also present at the June protest.
+She added that activists "have to be exactly where the harm is being done".

+The sentencing appeared to have little effect on the youths' determination — Thunberg and Reclaim the Future activists returned to the oil terminal in the afternoon to stage to another roadblock and were eventually removed by police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)